 What is the Importance of Diffusion in Cellular Processes

-a) Gas exchange – oxygen passes through the capillary membrane and enters cells through the process of diffusion to make the concentration even on both the regions
+a) Gas exchange – Oxygen passes through the capillary membrane and enters cells to make the concentration even on both the regions

-b) Respiration – diffusion restores the balance between oxygen and carbon dioxide within the cell by removing the excess carbon dioxide from the blood
+b) Respiration – The balance between oxygen and carbon dioxide within the cell is maintained by removing the excess carbon dioxide from the blood

-c) Excretion – eliminating waste products from the body
+c) Excretion – Waste products are eliminated from the body

-d) Cellular Transport – Uptake of essential ions, small molecules, food, water, and minerals inside the cell
+d) Cellular Transport – Essential ions, small molecules, food, water, and minerals are taken up inside the cell

 What Factors Affect Diffusion

 The different factors that affect diffusion either individually or collectively are:

 1) Temperature: Warmer the temperature, higher is the rate of diffusion.